In a previous post we coined the term idiotics to mean “the idiosyncratic agglomeration of the semiotics of a single individual.”

 FIML has much greater power to organize the sociotics and idiotics of FIML partners than does any other traditional communication system.
 This is so because FIML practice provides a means for partners to understand each other without resorting to thoughtless extrinsic sociotic categories for mutual definition.
 FIML practice helps partners form wholesome bonds with each other without becoming entangled in the emotional and irrational sociotics of large groups.

-Another way to say this is FIML is a sort of “operating system” for the mind/brain, while sociotics are public semiotics, usually fairly static and not too complex.
+Another way to say this is FIML is a sort of “operating system” for the mind/brain, while sociotics are broadly shared public references that are fairly static and not too complex.

 Ideally, good scientific practice is also an operating system rather than a static sociotic.
 The scientific method deeply informs FIML practice, but since FIML is an interpersonal operating system, it cannot be the same as science.
 FIML can be investigated by the scientific method and it can be confirmed or falsified by the scientific method, but this is not strictly (in the sense of formal science) the job of FIML partners.
 FIML partners, however, if they are doing FIML correctly, are engaged in a practice that is fundamentally rational and objective and that removes mistakes from partners’ signaling systems, including sociotic mistakes.